samsuh/2026-journal/README.md

 # 2026-journal

 ## 5/31/26 - Sunday
 - Goal is to go riding outside since it's been a while.
+It's hot out. feels like a mild baking.

 ## 5/30/26 - Saturday
 - Check with J.